-Katrina Jagodinsky is an Associate Professor of History and joined the Department in 2012.
+Katrina Jagodinsky is the Susan J. Rosowski Associate Professor of History and Graduate Chair.
 She is a legal historian examining marginalized peoples’ engagement with nineteenth-century legal regimes and competing jurisdictions throughout the North American West.
 Jagodinsky holds a Ph.D. in History (2011) and M.A. in American Indian Studies (2004) from the University of Arizona, and she earned her B.A.
 (2002) from Lawrence University.
-She spent a fellowship year at Southern Methodist University’s Clements Center for Southwest Studies before joining the department and was the inaugural Jack & Nancy Farley Distinguished Visiting Scholar in History at Simon Fraser University in 2019.
+She spent a postdoctoral year at Southern Methodist University’s Clements Center for Southwest Studies before joining the department and was the inaugural Jack & Nancy Farley Distinguished Visiting Scholar in History at Simon Fraser University in 2019.

 In 2016, Jagodinsky organized a symposium and anthology project in collaboration with the Clements Center for Southwest Studies at Southern Methodist University and the UNL History Department that she co-edited with Pablo Mitchell of Oberlin College.
 Beyond the Borders of the Law: Critical Legal Histories of the North American West centers its discussion on two deceptively simple questions: how have legal borderlands defined the North American West, and how have Westerners defined and/or challenged legal borderlands?
 Jagodinsky and other contributors’ answers to these questions characterize the West as a place of many overlapping legal borderlands rather than a lawless place.
 The collection from Kansas University Press and illustrates the importance and influence of the law, in its myriad and complex forms, on American experience, history, and identity.

-Jagodinsky is an active member of the profession, serving on the Western History Association’s Conference Program Committee in 2016-17 and 2014-15, the American Society for Legal History’s 2014 and 2017 Conference Program Committee, and on the Irene Ledesma Prize Committee for the Coalition for Western Women’s History from 2014-2016.
+Jagodinsky is an active member of the profession, serving on committees for the American History Association, the American Society for Legal History, the Coalition for Western Women's History, and the Western History Association.

 HIST 110: US History to 1877